Last Updated on July 21, 2021 by Admin

-This FREE course on Data Science for Architecture, Engineering, and Construction (AEC) industry introduces data science skills targeting applications in the design, construction, and operations of buildings.
-You will learn practical coding within this context with an emphasis on basic Python programming and the Pandas library.
+This FREE course on Data Science for Architecture, Engineering, and Construction (AEC) industry introduces data science skills targeting applications in buildings’ design, construction, and operations.
+You will learn practical coding within this context, emphasizing basic Python programming and the Pandas library.
 This course is offered by the National University of Singapore (NUS).

 About this course